Illustration of men with varying leg sizes.

 Illustration of a man with a feminine and a masculine body shape.

 With women, the opposite is true.
-They have more androgen receptors in their lower bodies, fewer in their upper bodies.
+They have more androgen receptors in their lower bodies and fewer in their upper bodies.
 As they gain muscle and strength, they’ll gain more of it in their hips and legs.
 As a result, a “feminine” physique is often defined by big hips and thighs.

-In fact, most workout programs that are oriented around powerlifting or strength training are going to put most of their emphasis on the squat, deadlift, and bench press, which is going to result in most of your gains going to lower body.
+In fact, most workout programs that are oriented around powerlifting or strength training are going to put most of their emphasis on the squat, deadlift, and bench press, which is going to result in most of your gains going to the lower body.
 After all, that’s where most of your effort is going.

 What’s interesting is that the powerlifting lifts are fairly arbitrary.
 They weren’t chosen because they were the best lifts, they were chosen because they made for great competition lifts.
 Other lifts, such as the chin-up and the overhead press (and perhaps even the barbell curl), are just as good for developing overall strength, but for various reasons, they weren’t selected as the official competition lifts.